More at rubyonrails.org:

 This will generate the following HTML:

-<form action="/search" method="get" accept-charset="UTF-8" >
+<form action="/search" accept-charset="UTF-8" method="get">

 <label for="query">Search for:</label>

-<input name="commit" type="submit" value="Search" data-disable-with="Search" />
+<input type="submit" name="commit" value="Search" data-disable-with="Search">

 </form>